Eloagbawe/binary_trees/README.md

 		Where node is a pointer to the node to check
 		Your function must return 1 if node is a root, otherwise 0 If node is NULL, return 0

+6. Write a function that goes through a binary tree using pre-order traversal

+		Prototype: void binary_tree_preorder(const binary_tree_t *tree, void (*func)(int));
+		Where tree is a pointer to the root node of the tree to traverse And func is a pointer to a function to call for each node.
+The value in the node must be passed as a parameter to this function.
+		If tree or func is NULL, do nothing

+7. Write a function that goes through a binary tree using in-order traversal

+		Prototype: void binary_tree_inorder(const binary_tree_t *tree, void (*func)(int));
+		Where tree is a pointer to the root node of the tree to traverse And func is a pointer to a function to call for each node.
+The value in the node must be passed as a parameter to this function.
+		If tree or func is NULL, do nothing

+8. Write a function that goes through a binary tree using post-order traversal

+		Prototype: void binary_tree_postorder(const binary_tree_t *tree, void (*func)(int));
+		Where tree is a pointer to the root node of the tree to traverse And func is a pointer to a function to call for each node.
+The value in the node must be passed as a parameter to this function.
+		If tree or func is NULL, do nothing